mysociety/bluetail/README.md

 or without prompt (username: admin, password: admin)

     echo "from django.contrib.auth import get_user_model; User = get_user_model(); User.objects.create_superuser('admin', 'admin@myproject.com', 'admin')" | python manage.py shell

+## Tradeoffs between postgres views and tables for OCDS data

+The way bluetail currently works is the OCDS JSON is loaded into PostgreSQL in its raw form.
+Postgres views are used to query this JSON and convert it to a tabular format.

+Pros

+- Simple to load the data in, just add JSON
+- Don't have to define the schema up-front
+- Can do ad-hoc queries on the full data

+Cons

+- Makes it harder to join between OCDS data and BODS entities
+- Need to have a deep understanding of OCDS/BODS to query the database effectively

+Contrast this to using foreign keys.
+This would require defining a schema up-front and then parsing the JSON and storing it in the appropriate table(s).

+Pros

+- Don't need to have a deep understanding of OCDS/BODS to query the data
+- Makes joining between tables easier

+Cons

+- Time consuming and potentially error-prone defining a schema up-front
+- Quite a bit of data processing required to load JSON into separate tables